How To Grab Your Audience’s Attention In The First Three Seconds

 Here are some tips to grab your audience’s attention and keep it:

 The thumbnail should be colorful, creative, and impressive to the audience.
 We’ve seen a lot of success with thumbnails that feature faces, such as our “Love Has No Labels” video for Ad Council.
 The thumbnail depicts 2 girls hugging each other.
-We believed this shot from the ad perfectly represented the message of love in the video.
+We believed this shot from the video perfectly represented the message of unconditional love in the video.
 On our portfolio page, this is one of the most clicked on video thumbnails because the emotional message draws people in.

 The first thing your audience hears should grab them.
 For example, if a video opened with someone saying “And that was the day I would never forget,” your audience would think “What happened?!” and feel inclined to keep watching to find out.